bibleexchange/courses/church-history-related/sw/questions/ch-sq-all-en.md

 # Church History Study Questions 3: Imperial Church

-## Which of the Seven Churches described in the Book of Revelation correspond to this period?

-1. Ephesus
-2. Smyrna
-3. Thyatira
-4. **Pergamos**

-## How does eating things sacrificed to idols (Rev. 2:14) apply to this period?

-1. The Keeping of the Sabbath
-2. The Rememberance of Calvary
-3. **The Roman Catholic Wafer**
-4. The Pagan Salt Sacrifice

 ## What sign did Constantine supposedly see in the sky?

 1. **A Cross**
 2. A Dove
 3. A Sword
 4. A Rainbow

-## True or False?
-St. Peter was the first pope.

-**False.
-Constantine was the first historical pope.**

 ## What formed a natural barrier between The Eastern and Western Empires of Rome?